-Garfield students often have big dreams.
-They want to earn a degree, start a business, learn a trade, or make a living using their artistic talents.
-They are often first-generation college students, new to the United States, have experienced violence, trauma, oppression, and deep poverty, or come to Garfield having had negative past educational experiences.
-It takes a big dream to overcome those barriers and walk into an American college, and the Dream Big Club will become the support network that connects Garfield students to their big dreams while they are learning at Garfield.
+Garfield students who advance to our Credit Verdugo Campus have a nontraditional experience.
+They are often first-generation college students, new to the United States, have experienced violence, trauma, oppression, and deep poverty, or come to GCC having had negative past educational experiences.
+It takes a big dream to overcome those barriers persist in noncredit, and massive courage to transition from the small, safe Garfield environment to the larger and more confusing Verdugo credit Campus.